Search

 Hudson River Watershed Alliance recognizes that systemic racism has resulted in many individuals and groups being excluded or under-represented in the environmental movement.
 To our organization, inclusion means deliberately bringing these individuals and groups into processes, activities, and decision-making, especially in a way that shares power.
 Our work is based on meeting the needs of local, community-based watershed groups, with an emphasis on equitable bottom-up organizing.
 Centering diverse voices from our local watershed communities is of particular importance.
 Though we serve as a collective voice, we strive to ensure that community voices are heard directly and that we represent them appropriately.
 As an Alliance, we seek to develop respectful relationships across the Hudson River watershed that consider power dynamics and privilege.

 The lands of the Hudson River watershed have been inhabited by indigenous nations since the last ice age, and the word Mahicanituck — “the river that flows two ways” — remains resonant as a reminder that we can’t look forward without also looking back.
 The Hudson River Watershed Alliance acknowledges that the Hudson River watershed includes the traditional land of indigenous people, including the Munsee Lenape, Wappinger, Mohican, Haudenosaunee, Oneida, and Mohawk, whose relationship to the land and water is mutually sustaining and built around the recognition that humans are part of nature, not separate from it.
+It is with gratitude and humility that we acknowledge that we are learning, speaking and gathering on the ancestral homelands of the Muhheaconneok or Mohican people, who are the indigenous peoples of this land.
+Despite tremendous hardship in being forced from here, today their community resides in Wisconsin and is known as the Stockbridge-Munsee Community.
+We pay honor and respect to their ancestors past and present as we commit to building a more inclusive and equitable space for all.

 The lands of our watershed were among the first to be colonized in North America, and those colonies were among the first to enslave people.
 The Statue of Liberty stands at the mouth of the Hudson River, and the diversity of this watershed’s people, wildlife, water, and landscapes are among its defining characteristics.
 Yet many Black, indigenous, and people of color have struggled for equity and environmental justice here.
 Across our nation, there’s no better way to predict the burden of pollution facing a community than its race.
 Those inequities are present here in our watershed, too.